SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 ## Using Office UI Fabric with non-React based web parts

 This is currently not supported and possible implementations could have unexpected issues when newer version of the Office UI Fabric is released.
-We are working to on creating a reliable integration story for **Office UI Fabric Core**, **fabric.component.css** and **Non React based web parts**.
+We are working to on creating a reliable integration story for **Office UI Fabric Core**, **fabric.component.css** and **Non-React based web parts**.

 ## Additional details on the CSS challenge with Office UI Fabric
 Following concepts and references provide insights on the challenge with Office UI Fabric usage in the context of client-side web parts.